swiftlang/swift-migration-guide/Guide.docc/EnableDataRaceSafety.md

 ## For an existing Swift project

 For an existing Swift project prior to Swift 6, use [SwiftSetting.enableUpcomingFeature](https://docs.swift.org/swiftpm/documentation/packagedescription/swiftsetting/enableupcomingfeature(_:_:)) to enable the feature `StrictConcurrency` on the `swiftSettings` property of the target.
-Apply the setting for the targets you for which you want to enable data race safety checking.
+Apply the setting for the targets for which you want to enable data race safety checking.

 For example, a target within your Package.swift manifest might look like: